Amelie-Schreiber/persistent_homology_of_attention/README.md

 ![simplicial_complex_2](https://github.com/Amelie-Schreiber/persistent_homology_of_attention/blob/main/simplicial_complex_2.png)

 ---
+## What is Persistent Homology and how can it be used in transformers and NLP?

 Persistent homology is a tool from the field of topological data analysis (TDA) that studies the topology of data and aims to extract meaningful features from complex datasets.
 It can be applied to a wide range of domains, including text analysis and attention mechanisms in transformers.